A digital simulation of the organ at Malvern Priory

 Voluntary in G (W G Alcock) - 2.12 MB/2m 19s

-This article has described a digital simulation of the large and beautiful Rushworth & Dreaper organ of 1927 at Great Malvern Priory, England, though it is unusual in that the sound samples were recorded nearly forty years ago.
+This article has described a digital simulation of the large and beautiful Rushworth & Dreaper organ of 1927 at Great Malvern Priory, England, though it is unusual in that the sound samples were recorded over forty years ago.
 At that time there was no thought of using them to recreate the sound of the organ because the necessary technology was not widely available, and instead they have been used in various studies of the physics of organ pipes.
 However the advent of the virtual pipe organ in more recent times means that the sample set can now be used to simulate the instrument as it sounded then (1979), which is significant because the organ has been rebuilt subsequently with consequential changes in its aural character.
 The simulation therefore retains the aural flavour and playing experience of an untouched English romantic instrument instrument, Edwardian in concept, whose sounds have been lost to some extent.

 1. "A Blind Musician Looks Back", Alfred Hollins, Blackwood, London & Edinburgh, 1936.

 2. UK National Pipe Organ Register index number N0330 at:

 3. "A second in the life of a Violone", an article on this website, C E Pykett 2005.

 This article examines the structure of the curiously beautiful attack transients emitted by large flue pipes, using the Violone stop on the pedal organ at Malvern Priory as an actual example.